Face to Face (Daft Punk song)

 Composition

 "Face to Face" is composed in a common time of 4/4, with a tempo of 118 BPM in the key of G-sharp minor.
 As the album was originally conceived to accompany a live-action film, with "Face to Face" being intended for a battle scene, Edwards aimed to write lyrics that could resonate whether sung to another person, one's own reflection, or to God.[4]
-According to Bangalter, the preceding track "Short Circuit" symbolized shutdown, followed by a moment of awakening to face reality.[8]
+According to Bangalter, the preceding track "Short Circuit" symbolized shutdown, with "Face to Face" symbolizing awakening thereafter to face reality.[8]

 Samples